SuggestUs/OpenCommunity/README.md

 # openCommunity
 Open Community is a platform for creating your event, hackathons or even adding your community.

+## Tech stacks
+- ReactJs
+- Typescript
+- Appwrite

-How to run in local?
+## How to run in local?
 To run in local you need to follow this contributing guide.
 - Fork the repo
 - clone the forked repo